JanssenProject/jans/docs/janssen-server/recipes/fido2-extension-recipe.md

 Expected result: an HTTP **400 Bad Request** carrying the title/description from the script.
-A username **not** on the deny-list returns normal `PublicKeyCredentialRequestOptions`.
+A username **not** on the deny-list returns normal `PublicKeyCredentialRequestOptions`, and a request with no `username` (usernameless flow) is allowed through.
 You can confirm the hook ran by tailing the FIDO2 server log for the `Fido2Extension.
-Blocking authentication...` line (see [FIDO Logs](../fido/logs.md)).
+Blocking authentication (deny-list match)` line (see [FIDO Logs](../fido/logs.md)).

 ## Notes and gotchas